Pronunciation: a mee TRIP ti leen and per FEN a zeen

 It may take up to 4 weeks before your symptoms improve.
 Keep using the medication as directed and tell your doctor if your symptoms do not improve.

-While using this medicine, you may need frequent blood tests.
-Your kidney or liver function may also need to be checked.
+While using this medicine, you may need frequent medical tests.

 If you need surgery, tell the surgeon ahead of time that you are using amitriptyline and perphenazine.
 You may need to stop using the medicine for a short time.